 For the state portion, the place to report depends on the lottery.
 As mentioned above, Mass Lottery wins go into Line 8b on the standard state income return.
 Out-of-state wins, however, go onto Schedule X, along with any other gambling winnings.

 What if a group wins a prize?

 It is commonplace for groups to pool their resources in order to gamble.
-A group of friends might combine their money on a casino trip, or throw in with one another at the horse track.
-The most common group situation, of course, is when friends, neighbors, or colleagues pool their money to participate in a multistate lottery drawing.
+A group of friends might combine their money on a casino trip, or throw in with one another at the horse racetrack.
+The most common group situation, of course, is when friends, neighbors, or colleagues pool their money to participate in a multi-state lottery drawing.

 As usual, the IRS has a form for these events.
 Form 5754, the Statement by Person(s) Receiving Gambling Winnings, facilitates the filing of Form W-2G for everyone involved.
 With this form, one person in the group is designated as the actual winner of the prize.
 Then, others in the group are to write their names and tax ID numbers on the form, along with the amount of their share of the prize.
 Once the form is ready, the paper goes back to the payer of the prize — either a casino, racetrack, or the Mass Lottery.

 Not every gambling prize in Massachusetts is necessarily in cash.
 The Mass Lottery has given away season tickets to Red Sox or Patriots games in the past.
 One of the MA casinos might have drawings for cars or vacations.
 Even a charitable organization’s raffle might yield a non-cash prize.